 Currently I am experiencing pure bliss.
 None of the things I am doing right now are things that anyone else would find exceptional.
-The facts are I am in the shade with a strong breeze blowing, sitting on a 1/4 inch foam pad, drinking a Sprite and smiling.
-For any of you, being plucked out of your daily life that probably doesn’t seem like much, but for me right now, it’s bliss.
+The facts are: I am in the shade with a strong breeze blowing, sitting on a 1/4 inch foam pad, drinking a cold Sprite and smiling.
+For any of you, being plucked out of your daily lives, that probably doesn’t seem like much, but for me right now, it’s bliss.
 Bliss seems to depend strongly on what came before.
 How can you have bliss without suffering?
 Without lows how can you know you are experiencing a high?

 Have we only been out for three days?
 Day one we hiked out of Wrightwood with Cameron’s friend Brennan, who was joining us for the night.
 He picked quite the day to come out, we climbed Baden-Powell right off the bat, which tops out around 9,4000ft.
 Then straight back down the other side.
 We ended in a parking lot where we thought we were going to camp for the night, but it wasn’t very scenic or appealing, plus I hate sleeping right next to a road where anyone can find you.
 During dinner we decided to push on three more miles to the next camp.
 Normally that wouldn’t be a big deal but these three miles went back up over the top of Mount Williamson and then down again.
 What was supposed to be a seventeen mile day became a twenty but at the end of it was a nice flat campground filled with mosquitos.
 We fended them off so that we could make a pudding snack for dessert.